 Things to do at Cloudland Canyon State Park

 There is a playground, disc golf and even tennis courts available at Cloudland Canyon – although the tennis courts weren’t in great shape during our visit.
 If you’re looking for more adventure, the Georgia Girl Guides offer wild caving tours of Sittons Cave, which is located within Cloudland Canyon State Park.
 Tours book fast, so make a reservation before you go to make sure there is space available.
 Maps to Sittons Cave are available at the Ranger’s office if you want to go on your own, but I wouldn’t recommend going too far without a guide, it’s very easy to get turned around in a dark winding cave.
+If you aren’t quite brave enough to crawl through a cave, consider a guided walking tour of Ruby Falls.

 If you’d rather take to the sky instead of crawling underground, try hang gliding.
 Lookout Mountain hang gliding, located a few minutes outside the Cloudland Canyon gate is the only hang gliding outfit between Florida and North Carolina.
 My 7 year-old enjoyed it so much, he wanted to go up again as soon as his feet hit the ground.

 Cloudland Canyon is a short half hour drive to downtown Chattanooga, TN and a great base for a Chattanooga vacation.
-On the way to Chattanooga, stop at the famous Rock City Gardens which is about half way between Cloudland Canyon, Ga. and Chattanooga, TN
+On the way to Chattanooga, stop at the famous Rock City Gardens which is about half way between Cloudland Canyon, Ga. and Chattanooga, TN.

 What: Cloudland Canyon State Park, Rising Fawn, Ga.